For Students & The New MFT...

 Graduates in either discipline must practice under supervision for a specified period after graduation; requirements are set by the state, but are roughly comparable.
 For marriage and family therapists, the requirement is generally two years.
 Marriage and family therapists are usually expected to do at least half their clinical hours with couples or families.
-Some states stipulate that all therapy should be performed from a 'systemic theory' even if there is only one client present in therapy sessions.
 Mental health counselors typically put in 2,000 to 4,000 experience hours; this usually takes at least two years.

 Marriage and family therapists are required to take a licensing exam at some point before their professional license is issued.
 Mental health counselors may take either one or two licensing exams, depending on the state of licensing.

 Career outlook and salaries are comparable.
 The average annual salary for a mental health counselor was $43,290 in 2012, according to the Bureau of Labor Statistics.
 The profession has been projected to see 36% growth between 2010 and 2020, with the total number employed increasing by 43,600 (from 120,300 to 163,900).

 The average salary for a marriage and family therapists was $49,270 in 2012.
 The profession has been projected to see 41% growth, with the number employed increasing by 14,800.